List of Shortland Street characters introduced in 1992: Jane Fitzgerald

 Jane Fitzgerald was the illegitimate daughter of Marj Neilson (Elizabeth McRae).
 Portrayed by Katherine McRae, the character was adopted out at birth and made contact with Marj in late 1992.
 She got on well with her mother but not so well with her step father - Tom (Adrian Keeling), who ended up running away.
 Jane eventually left for a job in Wellington.
 Several months later she moved to Australia.

 Melanie Kirk

-Melanie Kirk was the vindictive ex-wife of Chris Warner (Michael Galvin).
+Melanie Kirk was the ex-wife of Chris Warner (Michael Galvin).
 She arrived in late 1992 and tried to warn Chris' fiancé - Alison (Danielle Cormack) off him.
 Chris eventually dumped Alison and reconciled with Melanie however the reconciliation was short lived and Melanie left Chris for further job opportunities.
 She returned 13 years later and Chris' new wife - Toni (Laura Hill), suspected Melanie of trying to get Chris back.
 However Melanie revealed she had Fibromuscular Dysplasia and manipulated Chris into performing the risky operation.